Harry Worth (actor, born 1903)

-Harry J. Worth (6 February 1903 - 3 November 1975), was a British-born actor, appeared in British productions 1916-1929 and later appeared in a number of feature films after moving to Hollywood in 1935 to 1963.
+Harry J. Worth (6 February 1903 – 3 November 1975), was a British-born actor, who appeared in British productions from 1916 to 1929 and later appeared in a number of feature films after moving to Hollywood in 1935 to 1963.
 He was generally credited as Harry Worth and Michael Worth.

 Early life

 Harry J. Worth was born on 6 February 1903 in Yorkshire, England.

 Career

 All of his films from 1919 to 1929 are British productions.
 He went to the US in 1929, where his British film experience gave him the background to find his way to the Broadway stage, where he appeared in various productions until coming to Hollywood in 1935.

 His first film role was in Universal's Tailspin Tommy in The Great Air Mystery (1935) serial.
-Worth returned to serials twice more at Republic - as crooked banker Calvin Drake in Adventures of Red Ryder (1940) and as the archaeologist who turns out to be the masked "Scorpion" in Adventures of Captain Marvel (1941).
+Worth returned to serials twice more at Republic – as crooked banker Calvin Drake in The Adventures of Red Ryder (1940) and as the archaeologist who turns out to be the masked "Scorpion" in Adventures of Captain Marvel (1941).